qnngroup/proj-PHIDL-ANALYSIS/README.md

-# Toolkit for calculating number of squares from PHIDL geometry
+# Toolkit for analyzing PHIDL geometry with FEniCS/dolfinx
-Solves laplace equation in 2D for calculating current flow through a conductor given a fixed applied voltage and known material conductivity
+Solves laplace equation in 2D for calculating current flow through a conductor given a fixed applied voltage and known material conductivity.
+This gives the number of squares in the conductor

 # Installation
 First build the package